muneebyaseen134-rgb/InternGrow_Advanced_Interactive_Hangman_Game/README.md

 # Advanced Interactive Hangman Game

-A professional, production-ready, text-based implementation of the classic Hangman game built using Python. [cite_start]This project was developed as part of the **InternGrow Python Programming Track (Task 1)**
+A professional, production-ready, text-based implementation of the classic Hangman game built using Python.
+This project was developed as part of the **InternGrow Python Programming Track (Task 1)**

 This application goes beyond a basic terminal game by incorporating real-world software engineering practices, including live data integration via an external public REST API, dynamic difficulty scaling, robust exception handling, and an optimized command-line user interface.